cap-js/docs/guides/databases.md

-::: warning
-Database constraints are not intended for checking user input.
-Instead, they protect the integrity of your data in the database layer against programming errors.
+::: warning Database constraints are not intended for checking user input Instead, they protect the integrity of your data in the database layer against programming errors.
 If a constraint violation occurs, the error messages coming from the database aren't standardized by the runtimes but presented as-is.

 → Use [`@assert.target`](providing-services#assert-target) for corresponding input validations.
 :::